On sparsity, power-law and clustering properties of graphex processes: Sparse and dense models with local structure

-Although, from Kallenberg's representation theorem, any exchangeable point process can be represented by Equations \eqref{eq:graphexfunction} and \eqref{eq:Zij}, it may be more suitable to use a different formulation where the function $W$ can be defined on a general space, not necessarily $\mathbb R_+^2$, as discussed by~\cite{Borgs2016}.
-Such a construction may lead to more interpretable parameters and easier inference methods; indeed, a few sparse vertex-exchangeable models, such as the models of \cite{Herlau2016} or \cite{Todeschini2016} are written in a way such that it is not straightforward to express them in the form given by \eqref{eq:graphexfunction} and \eqref{eq:Zij} and thus to study the tail behaviour of the function $W$ associated to such graphs.
+Due to Kallenberg's representation theorem, any exchangeable point process can be represented by Equation \eqref{eq:Zij}.
+However, it may be more suitable to use a different formulation where the function $W$ is defined on a general space, not necessarily $\mathbb R_+^2$, as discussed by~\cite{Borgs2018}.
+Such a construction may lead to more interpretable parameters and easier inference methods.
+Indeed, a few sparse vertex-exchangeable models, such as the models of \cite{Herlau2016} or \cite{Todeschini2016} are written in a way such that it is not straightforward to express them in the form given by \eqref{eq:Zij}.

 In this section we show that the above results easily extend to models expressed in the following way.
+Let $F$ be a probability space.
+Writing $\vartheta = (u,v)\in \mathbb R_+\times F$, let $\xi(d\vartheta)=du G(dv)$ where $G$ is some probability distribution on $F$.
 Consider models expressed as in \eqref{eq:pointprocess} with